-The U.S. Constitution empowers the president to wage wars as commander in chief while Congress has the power to declare wars and fund them.
-But chief executives from both major parties often differ with Congress over their ability to deploy military power.
-A number of experts believe presidents have demonstrated greater power to wage wars since the end of World War II.
+The U.S. Constitution empowers the president to wage wars as commander in chief while Congress has the power to declare wars--in fact to authorize hostilities at any level--and fund them.
+Legal scholars largely agree that presidents can order U.S. troops to fight when the country is attacked or attack appears imminent but chief executives from both major parties often differ with Congress over their ability to initiate military force in other combat situations.
+Presidents have demonstrated greater power to wage wars since the end of World War II.
 "The president has been commander in chief since 1789, but this notion that they can go to war whenever they want, and [ignore] Congress, that's a post-World War II attitude," says Louis Fisher, scholar in residence at the Constitution Project (and former specialist in constitutional law at the Library of Congress).

-Legal experts Noah Feldman and Samuel Issacharoff wrote in March 2007 in Slate that the Constitution intended the president to have the power to wage war effectively.
+Legal experts Noah Feldman and Samuel Issacharoff wrote in March 2007 in Slate that while the Constitution empowered the Congress to make and end war, it intended the president to have the power to wage war effectively, once an authorized war was begun.
 "In the modern era, no country--not even a parliamentary democracy--has been so foolhardy as to place a war under the guidance of a legislative body, rather than a single, unified command."

 Can Congress set timelines for a troop withdrawal?

+The constitution gives the Congress power to set troop limits.
 A late twentieth-century example was the action by the Democrat-controlled Congress in the fall of 1983 setting up an eighteen-month time limit for U.S. troops already deployed as a peacekeeping force in Lebanon by President Ronald Reagan's Republican administration.
+But the eighteen-month limit was never tested.
 Within two weeks of the president signing that timeline measure into law, a suicide bomb destroyed the U.S. Marine barracks in Beirut, killing 241 U.S. service personnel.
 The Reagan administration withdrew its participation in the multinational force in Lebanon by the end of March 1984.

 What is the War Powers Resolution?